-Published the Jan 21 2020 in "Articles"
+Published the Jan 21 2020 in "News"

 Alcohol Change UK, the charity behind this project, launched the campaign in 2013 because a quarter of the British population was drinking above the NHS recommended daily allowance, causing an average of 20 deaths a day from related illness.

 What are the medical benefits from dry-january?

 According to Richard de Visser, a scientist leading his researches at the University of Sussex, an alcohol-free month would have many benefits on your body which knows no hangover, dehydration, or sorehead anymore.

 71% of participants would sleep better, 67% have more energy, 58% lose weight and 54% have a better skin.

 Even considering only the volunteers in this experiment, the benefits are biased because the participants often make other lifestyle changes at the beginning of the year such as eating better or exercising again…

 What about the social point of view?

 But nowaday, people are more and more willing to take care of themselves, by better consuming and limiting the excesses.

 Dry January has become a real trend; this year more than 4 million people are taking part in the UK movement.

 In addition to health benefits, people can make financial savings and realise they don’t need to drink liters and liters of alcohol to have fun.

-What is one to wine point of view?
+What is One To Wine point of view?

 You can find alcohol-free reds, whites, rosés or sparklings on the market, but unfortunately the process that takes alcohol out from a regular wine is very aggressive and damages the wine.

 Sustainability is one of the most important current issues and One To Wine is very implicated in it.

 We promote French and Italian small and independent winemakers all applying a sustainable approach that respects soils and biodiversity.